mantidproject/governance/governance.md

 * Help Mantid products remain FLOSS.
 * Adhere to the development workflow and standards for code quality set out by the Technical Working Group (TWG).
 * Contribute to maintenance and testing activities.
-* Be open to suggestions and feedback from Individual Contributors to the Mantid framework.
+* Be open to contributions, suggestions and feedback from Individual Contributors.

 **Contributing Facilities should**
 * Contribute to infrastructure costs.
 * Maintain a level of effort, expertise or capability in Mantid.
 * Host (and fund) User Meetings and Developer Workshops.

-General to all Working Groups.
+General to all Working Groups
 ------------------------------

 All Working Groups (WGs) runs on a consensus driven basis and share several common aspects of working whick is described in this section.

 A primary aim of all WGs is to provide spaces for discussions between facilities to encourage coordination and collaboration.